SonarTRX Pro (x64)

-SonarTRX Pro (x64 and x86 editions) has the ability to import sonar files from several sonar manufacturers and generate geo-referenced images from the sidescan data.
+SonarTRX Pro (x64) has the ability to import sonar files from several sonar manufacturers and generate geo-referenced images from the sidescan data.
 It can extract depth-along-track as estimated by the sonar, at various time-intervals (1, 2, 5, ...) from the default sonar channel, for bathymetric processing.
 It can also calculate the "first echo return" based on the recorded sonar data, and allows for digitizing the seabed manually to define the depth used for slant range correction, should that be necessary.

 Supported sonar file types: See the Feature Matrix document

 PlusPack v2A is an add-on product license that activates additional depth-export, track-line correction and export functionality within SonarTRX v20 and newer:

 - Import/Export of alternate data (corrected trackline, absolute elevations, transducer altitude...)

 - Export of a more detailed along-track depth-profile (XYZ data) for bathymetric processing of data from specific channel.
 The exported depth can be values estimated by the sonar itself, or values as calculated/digitized via SonarTRX.
 The exported data also includes time-stamps and water temperature, if available in sonar recording.

 - When used with SonarTRX v21, PlusPack v2A also enables option to Batch-export depth-along-track from multiple recordings.
 Depths are as estimated by sonar, from default sonar channel, and the export-interval is limited to a point every 2 seconds.

 Please see the tutorials page for various PlusPack usage scenarios.

 The various SonarTRX file importers (for each type of sonar file) have several common features:

 - Import the entire file, or a time-segment of data